grwlf/vkhs/README.md

   copied into `runhaskell` scripts and tweaked according to ones need.
 * No more dependencies on curlhs/taglib.

-ToDo
+TODO
 ----

 * ~~Decrypt 'RepeatedForm' errors~~
 * ~~Support storing access-tokens in a temp file~~
 * ~~Still no support for captchas, one probably should hack `defaultSupervisor` and add them.~~
+* ~~File uploading still not functioning.~~
+* Preserve cookies between sessions
 * Make user-friendly multy-platform captcha display.
 * Fix login automata behaviour regarding captcha failures.
+* Re-test existing captcha-related functionality
 * Re-implement VK monad as a Free monad special case.
 * Runhaskell: handle some standard command line arguments.
-* ~~File uploading still not functioning.~~
 * Network connection timeout is not handled by the coroutine supervisor.
 * Enhance the way `vkq` accepts arguments, support multy-line messages.
-* Grammatical mistakes.
+* Fix grammatical mistakes here and there.
 Any corrections will be kindly accepted.
 * Minor issues here and there.
 Use `git grep FIXME` to find them.
-* Write simple RSS-feeder server
+* Write simple RSS-feeder server, see [specs](./app/rss/README.md)

 Installing
 ==========

+TODO: Drop a note about Stack

 Installing from Hackage
 -----------------------